Bikeman868/NPL/docs/LANGUAGE.md

 stuff can change without impacting the process logic.
 It also makes processes very testable.

 In NPL the networks and pipes effectively define the structure of the program.
-Separating the structure from the logic allows a developer to restructure the program much more easily, because they don't have to touch the processes.
+Separating the structure from the logic allows a developer to restructure the program much more easily, because they don't have to touch the processes or update the process' unit tests.

 You can think of an NPL application as a hierarchy of graphs within graphs, where each graph is a `network`, each graph node is a `process` and each graph edge is a `pipe`, except it's more flexible than that, because the route a message takes is not defined by a rigid structure, but by the routing information that is carried by the message - it's as if the program structure is specific to each message that is processed by the application.

 Most routing is performed by `pipe` definitions.
-A `process` is allowed to change a message's route, and define the initial route for messages it emits, but this is discouraged and should be used very sparingly.
+A `process` is allowed to define the initial route for messages it emits, but this is discouraged and should be used sparingly.

 <a name="routing-message-routes"></a>
 ## Message routes